molly/blog/_posts/2021-09-18-monster-qa.md

 <span class="transcript-speaker">Unidentified:</span> He's quite thoughtful.

-<span class="transcript-speaker">Monster:</span> Yeah, he seems like a really smart guy with a lot of leadership skills.
+<span class="transcript-speaker">Monster:</span> Yeah, no, he seems like a really smart guy with a lot of leadership skills.

-<span class="transcript-speaker">Unidentified:</span>Yeah, he is a smart guy.
+<span class="transcript-speaker">Unidentified, S258:15:</span>Yeah, he is a smart guy.
 That's why he blames you for what happened, you fucking idiot.

 <span class="transcript-speaker">Monster:</span> So anyway, the site that offends you is offline.
 So if you missed it, heads up.